The Free Sunday is one obvious way, but this is only one day a month.

 It also allows you access to the S.U.P.E.R. sites on the Palatine Hill /Roman Forum (these will also be subject to availability, subject to being open or not, and in some cases, subject to reservation.)

-These tickets cost 22 € for adults, 2€ for EU citizens between 18 - 25 years of age, and are free for everyone under 18.
+These tickets cost 24€ for adults, 2€ for EU citizens between 18 - 25 years of age, and are free for everyone under 18.

-Also, As of October 18, 2023, all paying Colosseum tickets will be nominative.
+Also, as of October 18, 2023, all paying Colosseum tickets will be nominative.

 This means that your ticket will have your name on it, and you’ll have to show ID (any photo ID is acceptable you don't need to carry your passport and a photo of your ID on your phone is acceptable too) to prove you are the person whose name is on the ticket.